-Entering into a Reverse Mortgage can give the borrower access to tax free funds for their needs which offer flexible repayments scheme, depending on your lender and the agreement.
+Entering into a Reverse Mortgage can give the borrower access to tax-free funds for their needs which offers flexible repayments scheme, depending on your lender and the agreement.
 However, there are some risks that should be considered before entering into an agreement:

 - The interest compounds over the term of the loan.
 This means the debt can become quite significant.

 - The loan may mean you are no longer eligible for a pension or Centrelink benefits.

 - Interest rates are generally very high.

 - If you have to move into an Aged Care facility, there may not be enough money left over once you sell your house and pay off the debt for you to be able to afford it.

 - There will be less funds for you to gift to loved ones once you have passed.